Albertmutai/system-_inventory/README.md

 # The Classes

-I've created two classes for this one, `Inventory` and `Item` (because you need to have something to put in your inventory, lol).
+I've created two classes for this one, `Inventory` and `Item` (because you need to have something to put in your inventory,).

 You can create the inventory as a `dict()` but I (personally) find it not effective!
 It's better to have functions inside it, I like to imagine the inventory as a <b>Backpack</b>, you can imagine the player interacting with it, and you can name (and function) the actions